-Serbia: 80MEUR smart meters tender goes live end of 2014, complete investment cycle estimated at 500MEUR6.
-November 2014. / News Serbia Energy
+Serbia: 80MEUR smart meters tender goes live end of 2014, complete investment cycle estimated at 500MEUR, News Serbia Energy

 By the end of 2014 Serbia will release a tender for implementation of smart meters at the Electric Power Industry of Serbia (EPS) whose value was estimated at EUR 80 m.
 Complete process of modernization and introduction of smart meters is estimated at 500MEUR.
 EBRD did approved the loan few years ago but after several delays the tender may go live.
 Despite foreign suppliers, also domestic producers prepared themselves for this race.